 But besides that, we continue to see the dearth of fresh ideas in the fast-food ivory towers including KFC and Popeye's who've thrown freebie after freebie at us, executed it poorly across the board, and done what more often than not?
-Pissed off their loyal customers.
+Upset their loyal customers.

 Don't get me wrong, as CMO of a coffee franchise, I enjoyed coming up with subtle titles that caught your attention including the Score, a drink made with Skor chips featured during football season, and the Woody, a summer banana drink featuring wood-paneled surfer vans.
 If someone wanted to infer something else, that was fine.

 But to blatantly put such trash into mass media, you have admit, something isn't working at the brand level.

 An Ad Age article summed it up fairly well, "A big part of Burger King's problems can be summed up in one word: McDonald's.
 And those problems are beginning to grate on Burger King's notoriously restive franchisees, who say recent efforts from Crispin have failed to drive traffic to their stores and, even worse, are alienating would-be customers who fall outside the chain's young-male target."

 Compare all of this to the brilliantly executed McCafe launch last month which has Starbucks, Dunkin' Donuts, and others scrambling to stay relevant to a customer base suddenly considering and returning to McDonald's in the morning.
 McDonald's got it right - grow your audience, don't narrow it like BK is doing.

 The trouble with desperation marketing is people can smell it on you and choose to avoid you.